Two-round system: Other examples of use

-Two-round voting is also used in French departmental elections.
+Two-round voting is used in French departmental elections.
 In Italy, it is used to elect mayors, but also to decide which party or coalition receives a majority bonus in city councils.
-In the United States, Georgia and Louisiana use the two-round system to elect most state and federal officials, while California and Washington use the nonpartisan blanket primary variant for all elections (see below).

 Historically it was used to elect the Reichstag in the German Empire between 1871 and 1918 and the Storting of Norway from 1905 to 1919, in New Zealand in the 1908 and 1911 elections, and in Israel to elect the Prime Minister in the 1996, 1999 and 2001 elections.
+El Salvador used a two-round system to elects its president until the 2024 presidential election; a constitutional reform in 2025 abolished the two-round system.